Larry Charles: Early life

-Charles was raised in a Jewish family in Trump Village, located between Brighton Beach and Coney Island in Brooklyn, New York.

-After graduating from John Dewey High School, he attended college at Rutgers University in New Jersey, but he left school to perform comedy routines.
+Charles was born in Brooklyn, New York City, and raised in a Jewish family in Trump Village in Coney Island.
+His father was a World War II veteran who went to the American Academy of Dramatic Arts on the GI Bill and was a stand-up comic named Sy Coe the Psychotic Neurotic.
+Charles attended Rutgers University, but dropped out to pursue writing and comedy.

 Career

 Early career

 Charles performed stand-up comedy during the 1970s until he was hired to write for the short-lived sketch comedy show Fridays, where he worked with Larry David.
 This began Charles's career in television writing that included The Arsenio Hall Show and eventually Seinfeld.
 David gave him the job as a writer on Seinfeld and his directorial debut on Curb Your Enthusiasm.

 Seinfeld

 Although series co-creators Larry David and Jerry Seinfeld wrote the bulk of the show's episodes during the early seasons, Charles was their second in command during this period.
 Charles had met Seinfeld co-creator David when he was part of the writing staff of the ABC sketch show Fridays, on which David and Michael Richards were also part of the show's ensemble cast.
 Charles had been unable to write for the show's first season, as he had been writing for The Arsenio Hall Show.

 Charles is noted for contributing some of the show's darker storylines and scenes.
 In the season two episode "The Baby Shower" Charles wrote a dream sequence in which the title character, Jerry Seinfeld, was killed.
 Charles's episodes also covered such controversial topics as Nazis (in "The Limo"), a psychotic stalker (in "The Opera") and a hospital patient committing suicide (in "The Bris").
 A season two episode he wrote, "The Bet", concerning Elaine buying a handgun to protect herself, was never filmed because NBC, some of the cast, and the show's director felt the gun content was too provocative.
 Charles claimed that his writing on Seinfeld was heavily influenced by Dragnet, Superman and Abbott and Costello.

 Charles said he was instrumental in the development of Cosmo Kramer; he felt that "Jerry and George were so well-defined through Larry David and Jerry, that there was less room for me to, sort of, expand on those personas.
 But Kramer was very unformed at the beginning of the show and it gave me an area of creativity to, sort of, expand upon.
 So I spent a lot of time with Kramer because he was a character that I could have an impact on in the future of the show".
 It was Charles who imbued in Kramer a distrust of authority (especially in his episodes "The Baby Shower" and "The Heart Attack"), and who created the character of Kramer's notorious unseen friend Bob Sacamano, after his real-life friend of the same name.